Pepperi-Addons/client-actions-docs/actions/geo-location.md

 A number in milliseconds between 0 - 9999 ms.\
 To wait for a response from the GPS services.\
 If the location is reached sooner than the indicated time, the result will return immediately.\
+If your desired level of accuracy was not received at the indicated time, you will receive the location obtained but without the level of accuracy you requested.\
 If a location is not received within the indicated time, the action will fail.